 The Federal Acquisition Regulation (FAR) is the cornerstone of US federal procurement law.
 It enumerates regulatory requirements in 53 distinct sections, called parts, that guide and dictate the country’s procedures for the acquisition of supplies, services, and construction materials by the US government.
 The FAR shares many commonalities with other international public procurement regimes and is a primary mechanism that the US government uses to ensure adherence to its trade agreements with foreign countries when it acquires these goods and services.

 The most notable commonality between the FAR other public procurement and government contracting laws is their shared aim to promote fairness and transparency through standardized processes and regulations.
-The FAR’s emphasis on fair and open competition, integrity, and transparency in the federal procurement process aligns with the objectives of the World Trade Organization’s Government Procurement Agreement (WTO GPA), the European Union (EU) procurement directives, and the United Nations Commission on International Trade Law (UNCITRAL), albeit on an international scale or within specific regions.
+The FAR’s emphasis on fair and open competition, integrity, and transparency in the federal procurement process aligns with the objectives of the World Trade Organization’s Government Procurement Agreement (WTO GPA), the European Union (EU) procurement directives, various Free Trade Agreements (FTA and the United Nations Commission on International Trade Law (UNCITRAL), albeit on an international scale or within specific regions.

-In addition to these shared principles and procurement methodologies, the FAR mandates the inclusion of specific clauses in contracts that are tailored to align with specific trade agreements and international commitments.
-For example, FAR 25.225-3, the Buy American – Free Trade Agreements – Israeli Trade Act clause, establishes guidelines for the acquisition of goods and services, outlining conditions where domestic preference applies and exceptions for designated countries under free trade agreements.
+In addition to these shared principles and procurement methodologies, the FAR mandates the inclusion of specific clauses in contracts that align with specific trade agreements and international commitments.
+For example, FAR 52.225-3, the Buy American – Free Trade Agreements – Israeli Trade Act clause, establishes guidelines for the acquisition of goods and services, outlining conditions where domestic preference applies and exceptions for designated countries under free trade agreements.
 The clause ensures compliance with trade agreements while delineating when foreign-sourced goods or services may be eligible for procurement.

 Accordingly, while international frameworks such as the WTO GPA and UNCITRAL share many objectives with the FAR – namely promoting fair and transparent procurement practices, the US public procurement regulatory framework is uniquely tailored to the intricacies of the country’s federal procurement landscape, providing flexibility for agency-specific needs and potential future adaptations while continuing to align with broader global principles of fairness, competition, and transparency in procurement practices.